Ecogenomics/GTDBTk/README.md

 ## Classify Workflow

 The classify workflow consists of three step: identify, align, and classify.
 The identify step calls genes using [Prodigal](http://prodigal.ornl.gov/) and then uses HMM models and the [HMMER](http://http://hmmer.org/) package to identify the marker genes used for phylogenetic inference.
 As part of this search marker genes are aligned to their respective HMM model.
 The align step concatenates the aligned marker genes and applies all necessary filtering to the concatenated multiple sequence alignment.
 Finally, the classify step uses [pplacer](http://matsen.fhcrc.org/pplacer/) to find the maximum-likelihood placement of each genome into the GTDB-Tk reference tree based on its concatenated multiple sequence alignment.
+GTDB-Tk classify each genome based on its placement in the reference tree, relative evolutionary distance, and Mash distance (see Chaumeil PA, et al., 2017 for details).

 The classify workflow can be run as follows:
 ```